 From the idea and concept of the guestrooms, a reflection of the sea is evident.
 The natural harsh and gentle contrast of the waters is captured in a rather tasteful manner.
 There is a quiet conviction that is immediately felt upon entering the guestroom with a palette of pale blue-green and neutral nuances.

-Visiting Presidential Suite, the experience is even more astonishing.
+At the Presidential Suite, the experience is even more astonishing.
 Augmented in lavish purplish blue tones, the suite boasts its massive layout and an extra large balcony space – large enough to even cater for a large party.
-Perched on the top floor, the outdoor area provides a remarkable ambient for celebrations and special events.
+Perched on the top floor, the outdoor area provides a remarkable ambience for celebrations and special events.
 Interior wise, the space revels in lavish finishes in the form of wood and marble that deck the bespoke fittings.

 Sense of Place